-There are many mammals in North America that hibernate during the winter months.
-In this article we get to look at a few of these.
+Many mammals in North America hibernate during the winter months.
+In this article, we get to look at a few of these.

 Although amphibians, reptiles, and even some insects are known to hibernate during the cold season, hibernation is generally linked to mammals.